Mid-Continental Canadian forests

 Types and Severity of Threats

-Establish protected areas in the following locations:
+It is recommended that protected areas be established and maintained in the following locations:

-- Cold Lake/Primrose Lake Air Weapons Range - Alberta/Saskatchewan
+- Cold Lake/Primrose Lake Air Weapons Range, Alberta/Saskatchewan

-- Cumberland Delta - Saskatchewan
+- Cumberland Delta, Saskatchewan

-- Dore-Smoothstone Lakes Wilderness Area - Saskatchewan
+- Dore-Smoothstone Lakes Wilderness Area, Saskatchewan

-- Manitoba Lowlands National Park - Manitoba
+- Manitoba Lowlands National Park, Manitoba

 - Protection standard upgrades to Saskeram and Tom Lamb Wildlife Management Areas in Manitoba